AdamusPL/F1-Adder/README.md

-# SumaTor - version with downloading bets from e-mail*
+# F1-Adder - version with downloading bets from e-mail*
 This app sums up points for betting F1 points in F1 4fun betting league, it works on rules strictly defined by league

 # How does it work?